Nyuyfoni13/sample-java-project/README.md

 environment set up -- one that works across many projects -- should be able to clone the repository and do a build simply by running the build program with no special arguments.
-There should be no need to edit or install anything into the project space for the initial build.
+There should be no need to edit or install anything into the project space for the initial build